My experience of depression

 Jacqui Crane from Deloitte works in National Audit and Accounting, managing part of an internal audit change programme.
 She talks about her experience of depression and the importance of Deloitte signing the Time to Change pledge.

 For me, some good has come from having depression.
-I'm more compassionate, more motivated and I know more about how my brain works.
-I try to understand other people better: that colleague who seems blunt probably doesn’t dislike me but is just having a bad day.
-But in spite of these benefits, having depression wasn’t exactly a walk in the park.
+I’m more compassionate, more motivated, and I know more about how my brain works.
+I try to understand other people better: that blunt colleague probably doesn’t dislike me but is just having a bad day.
+But despite these benefits, having depression wasn’t exactly a walk in the park.

-Awareness of mental health problems is rising, with the realisation that depression isn’t the emotion of sadness and an anxiety disorder isn’t the same as feeling anxious.
-For me, depression feels like the day before you get a horrible cold: you’re not sneezing and don't look ill yet; but you feel like you can't think and that all your five senses are smothered in cotton wool.
+Awareness of mental health problems is rising, realising that depression isn’t the emotion of sadness and an anxiety disorder isn’t the same as feeling anxious.
+For me, depression feels like the day before you get a horrible cold: you’re not sneezing and don’t look ill yet, but you feel like you can’t think and that all your five senses are smothered in cotton wool.
 Turning the wrong way out of the lift or spelling your own name wrong feels like the worst thing you’ve ever done.
-Depression can cause you to feel very sad, hopeless or guilty, to have no interest in anything and to find it difficult to make decisions.
+Depression can cause you to feel very sad, hopeless or guilty, have no interest in anything, and find it difficult to make decisions.

 I was lucky to access prompt treatment for my depression, which made a huge difference.
-Treatment can be a combination of medication; formal therapy and other therapeutic techniques such as mindfulness; increased activity and exercise; and changes in diet.
+Treatment can be a combination of medication, formal therapy and other therapeutic techniques such as mindfulness; increased activity and exercise; and changes in diet.
 Treatment, at whatever stage, doesn’t always mean a cure.
-Some mental health problems for some people can only be managed, and living with a mental health problem doesn’t have to mean an effect on performance at work.
+Some mental health problems can only be managed, and living with a mental health problem doesn’t have to mean an effect on performance at work.